adriwg/travel-app/README.md

 ![default landing page](images/landing.jpg)

-When user enters their desired destination city and travel dates, clicks search button, the hotels are displayed in desired destination:
+When user enters their desired destination city and travel dates, clicks search button, the hotels are displayed for desired destination:

 ![another destination](images/other_city.jpg)